AI Tools for Marketing

 • Google Docs has a dedicated integration

-Now, for long-form generation as the primary use case (drafting entire blog posts from scratch, producing email sequences in volume), Jasper or Copy.ai are built for that workflow.
-Grammarly's AI augments existing writing rather than drafting from a blank page.
+If long-form generation is your main use case, drafting entire blog posts from scratch or producing email sequences in volume, Jasper or Copy.ai are built for that.
+Grammarly's AI augments writing that already exists rather than starting from a blank page.

 Freemium with grammar and basic AI on the free tier, scaling to Pro and Business plans by AI prompt quota, brand-voice profiles, and team seats.